 A quick search of the LEED registered projects database on the U.S. Green Building Council website shows that four projects in Ireland are being built to LEED specifications.
 There may be more as inclusion in the database is not a requirement for LEED registered projects.

-Several buildings at the Ballycoolin Business Park in Dublin are pursuing LEED Existing Buildings Operations & Maintenance (EB O&M) certification.
+Several buildings at the Ballycoolin Business Park in Dublin are pursuing LEED Existing Buildings Operations & Maintenance (EB O&M;) certification.
 One of the buildings, the Orion building, is the home of a key site for the Symantec Corporation.
-Additionally, a 52,000 square foot commercial building in Waterford, Ireland is registered under the LEED for New Construction
+Additionally, a 52,000 square foot commercial building in Waterford, Ireland is registered under the LEED for New Construction 2.2 standards.

 Ireland's Sustainable Building Show